donn/Oak.js/README.md

 If you get errors about node not being found, try running the following: `ln -s /usr/bin/nodejs /usr/bin/node`.

 ### Windows
 Please use Bash on Ubuntu on Windows 10 and follow the instructions for Debian-based OSes for a supported and tested workflow.
-If you do not wish to use the Linux subsystem, try first installing Node.js from [their website](http://nodejs.org/) and then, in PowerShell:
+If you do not wish to use the Linux subsystem, try first installing Node.js from [their website](http://nodejs.org/).

 Like Debian-based OSes, you may need administrative privileges for this.

 ## Packages
-Just run `npm` install.
+Just run `npm install`.

 # Usage
 To use Oak.js, either visit the [GitHub Page](https://skyus.github.io/Oak.js) or download this repository and open index.html using your web browser.